 Providers can also continue to claim for the increased use of cleaning and personal protective equipment associated with COVID-19.

-The Department of Health has developed a free training module for support workers, including disability service providers, about infection prevention and control for COVID-19, available at covid-19training.com.au/login.php
+The Department of Health has developed a free training module for support workers, including NDIS service providers, about infection prevention and control for COVID-19, available at covid-19training.com.au/login.php

 The Department has also developed a webinar on COVID-19 preparedness for in-home and community aged care.
-This webinar (https://publish.viostream.com/app/s-n3f4rpt) is also relevant to all providers and workers in the disability sector.
+This webinar (https://publish.viostream.com/app/s-n3f4rpt) is also relevant to all providers and workers.

 For the latest advice, information and resources on COVID-19, go to www.health.gov.au or call the national Coronavirus Health Information Line on 1800 020 080.
 The information line operates 24 hours a day, seven days a week.
 If you require translating or interpreting services, call 131 450.